spring/spring/game/AI/AAI/AAI ReadMe.txt

 Author: 	Alexander 'submarine' Seizinger		icq: 138100896		alexander.seizinger@gmx.net

-Installation: 	Please delete older version than AAI 0.60 of AAI before installing AAI 0.62!
+Installation: 	Windows users:

-		Simply copy aai.ddl into your /aidll/globalai/ folder and make sure, the following subfolders exist:
+		Simply extract the archive into your spring\ai\ folder and make sure, the following subfolders exist:

-		\globalai\aai		-> readme, faq and different logs
+		\ai\aai			-> readme, faq and different logs
-		\globalai\aai\cache	-> map data (metal spots, water, etc)
+		\ai\aai\cache		-> map data (metal spots, water, etc)
-		\globalai\aai\cfg\map	-> map config files
+		\ai\aai\cfg\map		-> map config files
-		\globalai\aai\cfg\mod	-> mod config files
+		\ai\aai\cfg\mod		-> mod config files
-		\globalai\aai\learn\map	-> map learn files
+		\ai\aai\learn\map	-> map learn files
-		\globalai\aai\learn\mod	-> mod learn files
+		\ai\aai\learn\mod	-> mod learn files
-		\globalai\aai\log	-> log files
+		\ai\aai\log		-> log files

+		\ai\bot-libs\aai.dll 	-> main ai dll

-		If these folders do not exist, AAI will crash!
+		If one of these folders does not exist, AAI will crash!

+		Linux users:

+		AAI will get the path of a writable directory from spring and load/save its files there e.g.  /usr/local/games/taspring

+		Apart from that the structure is the same as for windows users.

 		Please note, that there are hardly any buildtables included in this release.
 AAI should make better unit choices after a while.
 For further information, have a look at the AAI FAQ.

-		Furthermore i want to emphasize that there are quite some opportunities to change/improve AAI's way of playing the game.
+		Furthermore I want to emphasize that there are quite some opportunities to change/improve AAI's way of playing the game.
 Have a look at the cfg/help/mod.cfg for further information.
-If you think you created a cfg file which makes AAI playing much better than with the default ones, i'd appreciate if you send it to me to include it in future releases.
+If you think you created a cfg file which makes AAI play a certain much better than the default one mail it to me to include it in future releases.

+License:	Since AAI v0.70 all files have been released under the GPL

+Mod Support:	AAI must know the internal names of the starting units of the different sides (e.g. ARMCOM
+		and CORCOM for most TA-mods).
+There are also some constants you may want to play with, so AAI tries to load the config from a file in the aai subfolder.
+The name must be the same as the modname, with ".cfg" extension (e.g. xta_se_v066.cfg for XTA mod).
+If you are not sure about the correct filename, just start a game running that mod.
+AAI will complain about missing cfg files and put the desired cfg filename in the log files.

+		See example.cfg for more information.

+		By default, AAI has cfg files to support the following mods:
+		- XTA 0.66
+		- XTA Pimped Edition V7
+		- TA:WD 5.65
+		- AA 2.21 Standard
+		- AA 2.21 Forge
+		- OTA Shiny 5.5
+		- OTA Classic 5.5
+		- BoTA 1.3
+		- KuroTA 0.47
+		- Star Wars 1.0
+		- TLL 1.04
+		- FF 1.18 		(attacking temporarily not supported)
+		- Gundam Annihilation
+		- Expand & Exterminate 0.163
+		- Spring 1944
+		- TA Battle Fleet

+	!!!
+Remember due to updates of these mods the filenames might change as well, so you have	!!!
+	!!!	to rename the mod.cfg file yourself							!!!

+Known bugs/	- AAI sometimes suffers from a bug in the pathfinding (units sometimes get stuck when close
+Limitations:	  to buildings/objects)

+		- Game crashes when ai units get captured

+		- AAI does not use nukes, antinukes, emp missiles

+Thanks to: 	- Nicklas Marcusson for porting/compiling the linux version of AAI, lots of help with debugging

+		- TA Spring devs for creating the best open source rts game i know

+		- Jelmer 'Zaphod' Cnossen for some functions and a lot of helpful discussions

+		- Krogothe for his mex spot algorithm

+		- AccidUK for debugging and some coding suggestions

+		- Tournesol and Firenu for helping me getting debugging to work

+		- Yuritch for testing and providing me with improved mod config file

+		- All other testers who are not listed here

+		- All other people who gave some feedback

+AAI v0.75	- Completly redone attack system: AAI will now attack more elaborately
+		  (attackers move on if are cleared, bombers returning to base when target destroyed, attack groups now retreat under several circumstances, combat groups are guarded by aa units - however it still tends to send in streams of attackers - will be adressed in one of the next versions ) Please not that at the moment the new attack system does not work with air only mods such as FF at all.
+AAI will build a base as well as combat units and react to the actions of the player but it will not attack in a proper way

+		- Added MAX_ATTACKS statement to mod.cfg which determines the max number of independent attack waves at the same time (set to 4 by default)

+		- Modified artillery sorting in preparation of artillery support in one of the next versions.
+		  Added GROUND_ARTY_RANGE, SEA_ARTY_RANGE and HOVER_ARTY_RANGE statement to mod cfg.
+These replace the former MOBILE_ARTY_RANGE statement (it's no longer valid, remove from old cfg files)

+		- For linux users: AAI will now store its files in the only writable datadirectory automatically (where spring saves all its other files)

+		- AAI now tries to get a safer rally point if combat units are killed en route

+		- Builders now try to flee when attacked

+		- AAI now takes allied buildings into account when expanding its base (to prevent AAI from building within the base of someone else)

+		- Improved AAI's building placement at the beginning of the game (buildings will not be spread out that much anymore to reduce walking time of commander (thx to Accid_UK for the idea - should have been already implemented in 0.70 but has somehow been commented out)

+		- Tweaked economy/factory/defence building placement and selection

+		- Fixed a bug that prevented AAI from building naval power plants

+		- Fixed a bug which sometimes caused builders to leave their construction site

+		- Fixed a bug that caused AAI to temporarily run out of scouts when requesting several scouts it could not build at that time

+		- Fixed a bug that caused serious confusion concerning unit speeds (unfortunately mod learning file version had to be changed)

+		- Fixed a very rare crashbug in the building placement algorithm

+		- Fixed a possible crash bug in the airforce handling (thx to Nicklas Marcusson for reporting it)

 AAI v0.70	- AAI now handles anti air/assault units, bombers and fighters with different groups
-		  (requieres a little bit of learning to work properly)
+		  (requires a little bit of learning to work properly)

 		- Added new category SUBMARINE_ASSAULT to improve AAI's behaviour on water maps